 The United States Army adopted the Colt Model 1911 semi-automatic pistol which was in .45 ACP.
 There were various versions made and over 100 years later, some are still in service and new versions are being made.

-1914 Commercial Colt Model .45 ACP, serial number C13086
+1914 Commercial Colt Government Model .45 ACP, serial number C13086

-A rare complete set is in the New Westminster Museum and Archives, New Westminster, BC.
+A rare complete and documented set is in the New Westminster Museum and Archives, New Westminster, BC.
 That pistol is serial number C13085.
 There are Canadian C/|\ (arrow inside the “C”) signifying that it was Canadian issue.
 It has wartime issue markings on the front of the grip.